 root # echo 1 > /proc/sys/kernel/unprivileged_userns_clone root # echo 'kernel.unprivileged_userns_clone=1' > /etc/sysctl.d/unprivileged_userns_clone.conf

-You will also need to edit the categories file and add the following.
+You will also need to ensure that the

 You can now install Flatpak with the following command.

 root # emerge -v sys-apps/flatpak

 To add the Flathub repo to Flatpak you just need to run the following command, an important note is most Flatpak commands DO NOT need root and can be run as a standard user.
 To run the commands as a standard user, supply the --user option.

 user $ flatpak remote-add --if-not-exists flathub https://flathub.org/repo/flathub.flatpakrepo --user

 For Funtoo most of the time you would install the Flatpak software through the terminal like so: